 A list of locations in the material recorded on the disc, arranged in any order.
-Clip lists can be created with the scene selection function of this unit.
+Clip lists can be created with the scene selection function of this unit, and with the PDZ-1 Proxy Browsing Software.

 Composite video signal

 A video signal in which luminance and chrominance are combined along with timing reference "sync" information to make composite video.